asvd/jailed/README.md

 - finaly the code is loaded by the worker and executed.

-*Note: when Jailed library is loaded from the local source (its path starts with `file://`), the the `"allow-same-origin"` permission is added to the `sandbox` attribute of the iframe.
+*Note: when Jailed library is loaded from the local source (its path starts with `file://`), the `"allow-same-origin"` permission is added to the `sandbox` attribute of the iframe.
 Local installations are mostly used for testing, and without that permission it would not be possible to load the plugin code from a local file.
 This means that the code has access to the local filesystem, and to some origin-shared things like IndexedDB (though the main application page is still not accessible from the worker).
 Therefore if you need to safely execute untrusted code on a local system, reuse the Jailed